-Analysis Results: A new Process Design
+Analysis Results: A New Process Design

 The result of the analysis using the steps outlined is a process that will perform more effectively and efficiently.
-Further, the approach and tools employed document the pre - post outcome metrics that will be used to show that there are real benefits and improvements form the process changes.
+Further, the approach and tools employed document the pre - post outcome metrics that will be used to demonstrate to stakeholders that there are real benefits and improvements from the process changes.

-4. RPA IMPLEMENTING THE AUTOMATION
+4. RPA: IMPLEMENTING THE AUTOMATION

-The objectives of this learning experience are to deliver students a clear understanding of the technology and method that can be applied to design and plan to introduce RPA enhancements to processes and information systems.
-The lessons focus on RPA tools and use various product offerings to provide a hands-on set of educational exercises.
-This section discusses RPA and how the tools implement the designs documented, and provides an overview of the tools that will be used in the exercises.
+The objectives of this learning experience are to deliver students a clear understanding of the technology and methods.
+Students understand the actions and sequence of steps needed to apply lean six sigma methods and RPA tools that enhance processes and information systems.
+The lessons focus on RPA tools (after a full analysis) and use various product offerings to provide a hands-on set of educational exercises.
+This section discusses RPA and how the tools implement the designs documented.
+It also provides an overview of the tools that will be used in the exercises.